Designations

 Zaigo town

-[edit]Zaigo towns (在郷町, zaigō-machi) were areas in the countryside where artisans and merchants lived under the administration of a nearby village's magistrate during the Edo Period
+[edit]Zaigo towns (在郷町, zaigō-machi) were areas in the countryside where artisans, merchants, and farmers lived under the administration of a nearby village's magistrate during the Edo Period.
+They are distinguished from other types of villages in that they were not constructed around any central facilities (castles, ports, temples, etc.).

 Temple and shrine districts

 [edit]Monzen-machi (門前町) were built around temples and shrines, particularly those where pilgrims visited or those with high patronage.
-Prior to the existence of castle towns, wealthy and powerful temples and shrines offered protection to those who resided within their realm of influence.
+Prior to the existence of castle towns, wealthy and powerful temples and shrines expanded to create towns surrounding the religious structures.
+They had a high degree of governing power, offering protection to those who resided within their realm of influence, and the towns were often considered to be a part of the temples and shrines.

 Temple districts